Hokyu0429/text_analysis/README.md

-# text_analysis
+# Text Analysis

-Lecture on text analysis methods
+Lecture on text analysis methods with working examples